 Train the immune system with natural microbes from nature

 Research show raw milk can reduce asthma, allergies, eczema, ear infections and colds when children consume raw milk.
 In this article, Belgian researcher Professor Hamida Hammad say that exposure to dust on dairy farms have shown to be protective against asthma and allergies.
 She says there are three factors on the farm that are protective: exposure to hay, exposure to living cows and the third is drinking raw milk.
 This suggests that the beneficial bacteria found in raw milk also lives on the farm, in the healthy soil of organic farms where nature is in balance and raw milk (for human consumption) are produced (more).
 This may be the same bacteria that is found on organic vegetables that are used to make naturally cultured/pickled foods like sauerkraut or kimchi (without the use of an artificial culture starter).
-See the work of Sandor Katz, author of the book Wild Fermentation: the flavour, nutrition craft of live-culture foods.
+See the work of Sandor Katz, author of the book Wild Fermentation: the flavour, nutrition craft of live-culture foods or listen to an interview here.

 What an irony that raw milk can help asthma, eczema, allergies, ear infections and colds, yet are not recommended for people with immune problems?
 This is why ARMM advocate for a regulated raw milk industry to ensure that dairy farmers produce only a high quality, low risk product on par with world best practise.